afkratz/ChavezCRISPRa/README.md

 Pipeline overall can be divided into two high-level steps:

-1) Generating the Supp tables
+1) Generating the Supp tables, bin counts, activity scores, and toxicity scores

 2) Generating the Figure Source Data tables